Current News – June 2021

 - We ask that only one member of the family attends with a pet.

-- If you are over the age of 70, pregnant, or in the risk category (e.g. with diabetes, high blood pressure, heart or lung conditions (including asthma and COPD), obesity, cancer and so on) please do not attend the surgery (you should be actively shielding or maximising social distancing opportunities).
+- If you have not been vaccinated, are over the age of 70, pregnant, or in the higher risk categories (e.g. with diabetes, high blood pressure, heart or lung conditions (including asthma and COPD), obesity, cancer and so on) think carefully before attending the surgery to minimise risk to yourself , even if you have been vaccinated (we should all be making use of social distancing opportunities).
 Instead, please telephone us for advice.

 - When you attend the Surgery, on entering and before leaving, we ask you to use the alcohol-based hand sanitizer provided (if stocks are available) rubbing it well into your skin to kill any virus present.
-If hand sanitizer isn’t available, then we will ask you to wash your hands on entering or leaving, for at least 20 seconds.
+Or we may ask you to wash your hands on entering or leaving, for at least 20 seconds.
 Please also try to avoid touching your nose, eyes and mouth.

 - Only in extreme emergencies or where there are marked welfare problems will we see the pet of someone who is self-isolating or who has the disease.
 Please contact us for advice.
 If we do see your pet, we will have a designated room available and our staff will need to wear full Personal Protective Equipment.
-It is very unlikely that we will be able to do house visits during this social distancing period and in the face of this pandemic.
+Someone else other than you will need to fetch your pet.
+It is very unlikely that we will be able to do house visits in the face of this pandemic.

-- If in the unfortunate circumstance that a member of the Practice Team tests positive for the virus the entire staff at that surgery who have spent signficant time with that staff member will need to self-isolate.
-We will tell you how long that will be for and direct you to other sources of assistance, for example one of our other 3 surgeries or our emergency service provider.
+- If in the unfortunate circumstance that a member of the Practice Team tests positive for the virus it may be that other staff will need to self-isolate.
+If the Surgery has to close we will tell you how long that will be for and direct you to other sources of assistance, for example one of our other 3 surgeries or our emergency service provider.
+We may also have staff (currently furloughed) available to step in at short notice.

 - If you are on long term medication and need repeat prescriptions, please contact us at least one week before you run out.
 We are not currently experiencing any supply problems but that may change.
 Whilst we have stocks, we will allow you to order 30 days more medication than you would normally collect and may in some cases relax the rules about when we next need to see your pet before prescribing medication.

-- We will be happy to post (signed for) most repeat prescriptions to you, once you have ordered and paid.
+- We will be happy to (and prefer) to post (signed for) most repeat prescriptions, once you have ordered and paid.
 There is a charge for postage which you will be informed of when making your order.
 We cannot post controlled drugs.

 - If our emergency service provider must close, we will advise of an appropriate after-hours provider or else may provide such service ourselves.
 In the event of an emergency call the usual surgery number.